 Primary anaesthetic deaths have increased to 11 contributing 2.5% to the total, with an iMMR of 3.4 deaths per 100,000 live births.
 These occurred mainly in district hospitals related to poor monitoring of patients under spinal anaesthetic, and insufficient knowledge and skills for managing complications of spinal Anaesthetic.
 Four patients died at DH and four at RH.
 Five of the deaths occurred in OR Tambo with two in NMBM and Chris Hani.
 Five of the 11 patients were in the 30-34-year age range and two were teenagers.
 Plans include expanding the anaesthetic assessors team with continued in-reach and improved retention of trained doctors.
 Thematic focused retraining and feedback will be improved.
-There were also deaths where anaesthetic care.
+There were also deaths where anaesthesia was contributory to the death but not the primary cause; and for which there was substandard anesthetic care.